Version: 1.0 Date: April 2026 Status: Specification — Revision D

 Location coordinates follow the same numeric format as the number type.
 Validation of coordinate ranges (e.g., latitude −90 to 90, longitude −180 to 180) is application-level and not enforced by the protocol parser.

-The #unit suffix MUST NOT be used with the location operator (@=).
-A # character after a location value is a parse error — the server MUST reject the frame with invalid_payload.
+The #unit and @=location suffixes MUST NOT be used with the location operator (@=) — the server MUST reject the frame with invalid_payload.
 Altitude in a location triple is always in meters.

 Metadata keys follow the same character rules as variable names (lowercase alphanumeric and underscore).
 Metadata keys do not support escape sequences — they are restricted to the identifier charset ([a-z0-9_]), which contains no structural characters.
 Metadata values follow the same encoding rules as string values (printable UTF-8, with escaping for structural characters).